asaf050/loopback-connector-memory-idstr/README.md

 # loopback-connector-memory-idstr

-the same as loopback default connector memory, except that this connector can handle stringified id.
+the same as loopback default connector memory, except that this connector can handle stringified id and read file by buffer.

 # installation